evilC/UCR/Docs/Bindings.md

 * The current binding should be able to be set programatically (eg when script loads, settings pulled from an INI file and control state initialized to existing binding).
 * A callback should be able to be specified that gets called when the end-user changes binding.
 * The control may need to be application aware - ie only fire callback if the input occurs while a specified application is active.
+* (Optional) Should support XInput to allow the L/R triggers of XBOX controllers to be read independently.

 ##Hurdles
 * Joystick state reading POC written (Using RawInput), but axis values are pre-calibration.
 Possible info on extracting calibration info [here](https://msdn.microsoft.com/en-us/library/windows/hardware/ff543344(v=vs.85).aspx) ?